 Illegal Fishing is Driving an Underwater Crisis

 The U.S. is one of the largest importers of seafood in the world, regularly purchasing over $18 billion of product each year.
-Yet marine life around the globe is under threat from a host of forces ranging from ocean pollution, climate change, and illegal fishing, which is sometimes referred to as Illegal, Unreported, and Unregulated Fishing, or IUU fishing.
+Yet marine life around the globe is under threat from a host of forces including ocean pollution, climate change, and illegal fishing, which is sometimes referred to as Illegal, Unreported, and Unregulated Fishing (or IUU fishing).
 According to the IUCN Red List, over 2,200 species of marine life are vulnerable, endangered, or critically endangered.

 Illegal fishing is a particularly grave concern, costing the global economy up to $23 billion USD each year, according to the UN Food and Agriculture Organization.
 Illegal fishing is becoming increasingly widespread as corrupt companies ramp up operations to meet growing consumer demand.
 Fish populations suffer losses from which they are sometimes unable to recover, and fish-dependent communities are left without food security and economic sustenance.